lmarcelli/minieuso_cpu/README.md

 * trig: runs with triggered data acquisition
 * cam: runs 2 min camera acquisition for every CPU_RUN_MAIN
 * lvps: allows power control of subsystems via the LVPS interface
+* scurve: takes an S-curve for every cpu file acquired

 ## Functionality
 * Full power control of the instrument subsystems via the LVPS (low voltage power supply), the HV (high voltage) to the PMTs is controlled by the Zynq board.